beda-software/aidbox-develop-starter-guide/docs/tutorial.md

 }
 ```

-The `useService` hook is a utility provided by the aidbox-react library that allows you to easily make HTTP requests from a React component and manage the state of the request.
+The `useService` hook is a utility provided by the aidbox-react library that allows easily make HTTP requests from a React component and manage the state of the request.
 It is similar to the `useEffect` hook in that it will execute a function when certain dependencies change, but it is specifically designed for making HTTP requests.

 The `useService` hook takes an async function as an argument, which should contain the logic for making the HTTP request.
 The hook will handle setting the component's state to "loading" while the request is in progress, and will update the state with the response data or error if the request succeeds or fails.